 Please note: This story contains reference to someone who has died.

-The families of two Aboriginal boys who drowned in the Swan River while being pursued by police have filed writs in the District Court against the State of Western Australia.
+The families of two Aboriginal boys who drowned in the Swan River while being pursued by police have filed writs in the District Court for civil action against the State of Western Australia.

 On Wednesday, the state’s Coroner ruled that the officers who pursued four Aboriginal boys into the river in September 2018 had acted “appropriately”.

-The findings included three recommendations that have been condemned as “mediocre” and “very weak” by advocates.
+The findings included three recommendations that advocates have condemned as “mediocre” and “very weak”.